The IDD Program is Making Masks

 Every week new theme based activities are incorporated into the program that includes:

-- iPad Technology – using mainstream technology to enhance daily programming that will connect clients to the community they live in and allow them to share in the world of multi-media learning.
+- iPad Technology – IPad’s are very popular among the groups and use mainstream technology to enhance daily programming that will connect clients to the community they live in and allow them to share in the world of multi-media learning.

 Chartiers’ Lifesharing Program is a residential alternative for individuals with intellectual and developmental disabilities who want to live with host families in Allegheny County.
 The families help the individuals manage their daily living needs, work schedules and social activities.
 The program also provides respite care and a monthly stipend for the families.